cloud-bulldozer/benchmark-operator/docs/cache_dropping.md

 - (Ceph OCS) OSD caching (not yet supported fully)

-you can control which type of cache dropping is done using these CR fields in the workload args section:
+you can control which type of cache dropping is done using one or both of these CR fields in the workload args section:

 ```
 drop_cache_kernel: true
+drop_cache_rook_ceph: true
 ```

 For this to work, you must **label** the nodes that you want to drop kernel cache, for example: